algebraic-solving/AlgebraicSolving.jl/README.md

-A julia package for algebraic solving of multivariate polynomial systems.
+A julia package for algebraically solving multivariate polynomial systems.